About green manures

-The soil is at the root of nearly all gardening problems.
-Gardeners who neglect what happens beneath the surface of the soil are invariably disappointed with the development of foliage, the formation of fruit and the eventual harvest.
+Poor or neglected soils are generally the root cause of most plant problems.
+Gardeners who neglect what happens beneath the surface of the soil are invariably disappointed with the overall health of their garden, as well as the performance of their plants.

-- Helps to stabilise the soil and prevent leaching of existing nutrients during heavy rains.
+- Helping to stabilise the soil and prevent leaching of existing nutrients during heavy rains.

-- Protects the soil from harsh baking sun that could otherwise kill off existing soil micro-organisms.
+- Protecting the soil by covering the bare earth and shading it from harsh baking sun that could otherwise kill off existing soil micro-organisms.

-- Improves soil structure through root penetration which also increases available oxygen.
+- Improving soil structure through root penetration which also increases available oxygen.

-- Smothers weeds and provides competition against opportunistic weed growth.
+- A natural weed suppressant, smothering weeds and providing competition against opportunistic weed growth.

 - Plants absorb carbon from the air during growth and use it to build their roots, stems and leaves.